lnbits/eightball/description.md

+Madbitcoin's Magic Eightball

+Based on the predictor of predictors in Thhhheeeee Bitcoin group https://www.youtube.com/c/Worldcryptonetwork

 Make payment QR codes that people can pay some sats to an receive a random word from a list.

 Example use cases: